kmallik/Agnes/README.md

 Right now, Agnes is in its nascent stage: It can only support very simple architecture (two systems connected in feedback) with a restriction on the class of specifications (safety and deterministic Büchi).

+Please report bugs to kmallik(at)mpi-sws.org.

 ## System Requirements

 - Operating system: Linux, Max OS.
-Agnes has not be tested on Windows.
+Agnes has not been tested on Windows.
 - A C++ development environment where where you can compile C++ source codes.
 - Optional requirement for visualization of output: The 'dot' tool from Graphviz, which can be freely downloaded from the Graphviz website (https://www.graphviz.org/download/).
 - Optional requirement for automatically generating the documentation: The Doxygen tool (can be freely downloaded from https://www.doxygen.nl/index.html).